cjkfyi/gemify/README.md

 ## 🤔

-I'm prototyping a multi-turn conversational extension for VSCode.
-After being fed-up with having to Copy and Paste my code, back-and-forth a million times, for a more current understanding every turn... `gemify` was suddenly born.
+I'm prototyping a multi-turn, conversational extension for VSCode.
+After being fed-up with having to Copy and Paste my code, back-and-forth a million times, for a more current understanding every turn.
+Thus, `gemify` was suddenly born.

-This is in early development, but steadily shaping.
-As of v1.0.1, the backend has been crafted well-enough, attention and effort will be oriented around getting the frontend all caught-up.
+## ✨

+Hereby my pledge to maintain this repo.
+Planning to scale, especially as goog figures out the unlimited token ordeal!
+Simply imagine the near-future.

+## 📸

+:D

 ## 🧰